pprachas/ABC_dataset/Graph/README.md

 # Graph codes

 This directory contains code for to obtain graphs used in the manuscript. **Note that only networkx graphs are generated here.
 Code to preprocess and prepare the networkx graphs for the ML model are in the folder named "ML".** If the json files are obtained from the dataset, then look at section [Json Files](#Json-Files-(json_to_nx.py)).
+Note that this code works for *all* subdatasets.

 ## Graph generation from image (graph_gen.py)

-This code is for generating graphs with the domain generated images with subdatax_geometry.zip
+This code is for generating graphs with the domain generated images with subdata*_geometry.zip

 The code is run with the following versions: